-Shaare Zedek’s war: Inside the hospital walls during the Six Day War
+Shaare Zedek’s war: Inside the hospital during the 6 Day War

 23 April 2018